 What to Expect

-• We also have a Schooling Class that is designed for horses and/or riders who are new to UHCA challenges to gain experience in a non-competitive environment.
+• We also have a Schooling Class designed for horses and/or riders new to UHCA challenges to gain experience in a non-competitive environment.
 The Schooling Class will run on whichever course finishes first.

 Each horse and rider team is judged on time, horsemanship, and obstacle negotiation.
-The UHCA Handbook is a great resource for learning the rules that apply to each division specifically.
+The UHCA Handbook is a great resource for learning the specific rules for each division.
 You’ll also find Judging Guidelines that will shed some light on how obstacles are scored.

-If you do bring your horse, some hosts will allow riders to practice on the obstacles after all races for the day are complete on a course.
+If you bring your horse, some hosts will allow riders to practice on the obstacles after all races for the day are complete on a course.
 This can be a great opportunity to see how your horse will react to an unfamiliar situation.
-Please note, this is at the discretion of each host.
+Please note that this is at the discretion of each host.

-We guarantee you’ll meet lots of friendly, helpful folks, who encourage and cheer on their fellow competitors.
-UHCA is the definition of friendly competition and it’s a welcoming and family-friendly community of talented horsemen.
-If you have additional questions, do not hesitate to contact us or reach out via Facebook.
+We guarantee you’ll meet many friendly, helpful folks who encourage and cheer on their fellow competitors.
+UHCA is the definition of friendly competition, and it’s a welcoming and family-friendly community of talented horsemen.
+If you have additional questions, please contact us or connect with us on Facebook.

 EXCA Affiliation

 UHCA Events are co-sanctioned with the Extreme Cowboy Association (EXCA) and EXCA members can receive qualifying points.
 In order to receive EXCA points at a UHCA Event, the rider must be a member of EXCA and pay a $15.00 fee for points transfer.
-Beth Sandness will serve as the EXCA Points Liaison and will be responsible for the EXCA Official Score Sheet.
-If you are an EXCA member, please include your EXCA membership number and division on the Event Registration Form.
+Walter Redden will serve as the EXCA Points Liaison and will be responsible for the EXCA Official Score Sheet.

 ULTIMATE HORSEMENS CHALLENGE ASSOCIATION